Aliases for TRAF1 Gene

 TRAF1 (TNF Receptor Associated Factor 1) is a Protein Coding gene.
-Diseases associated with TRAF1 include Hodgkin Lymphoma and Rheumatoid Arthritis.
-Among its related pathways are Pathways in cancer and Signaling by GPCR.
+Diseases associated with TRAF1 include Anaplastic Large Cell Lymphoma and Hodgkin Lymphoma.
+Among its related pathways are 4-1BB Pathway and Pathways in cancer.
 GO annotations related to this gene include ubiquitin protein ligase binding and thioesterase binding.
 An important paralog of this gene is TRAF2.

 UniProtKB/Swiss-Prot for TRAF1 Gene